 4 bells of Oia Santorini

-Panagia Platsani is one Church you can’t miss, yet many people walk past it as there’s so much to do on everyone’s things to do in Oia list!
+Panagia Platsani is one Church you can’t miss, yet many people walk past it as there’s so much to do on everyone’s list of things to do in Oia!

-While the Church how it stands now was built in 1965 as it had to be rebuilt after the earthquake of 1956, the origin of the original church dates back to before 1820, when the icon of the holy mother was found in the sea
+While the Church as it stands now was built in 1965 as it had to be rebuilt after the earthquake of 1956, the origin of the original church dates back to before 1820, when the icon of the holy mother was found in the sea.

 The most interesting bit about Oia and Santorini is that you don’t really need a guide or refer to exact locations to capture stunning pictures.